Nemanja Đurišić: Personal life

 Đurišić majored in International relations and affairs at UGA.
-His parents, Snežana and Ranko Đurišić, both from Montenegro, took part in their first-ever UGA game on February 28, 2015, on the occasion of their first visit to the US and participated as well in the Senior Day recognition before Kentucky game on March 3, 2015.
+His parents, Snežana and Ranko Đurišić, both from Montenegro, took part in their first-ever UGA game on February 28, 2015, on the occasion of their first visit to the US, participating in the Senior Day recognition before the Kentucky game on March 3, 2015.

 In June 2020, he married Miss Turkey 2013 contestant Ezgi Avcı.